we’ve got a lot of time for Pride

 Max

-“As I later found out happens to many of us in the trans community, I had the joy of coming out twice!
+“As is quite common in the trans community, I had the joy of coming out twice!
 I am FTM (female-to-male) and back in my early teen years, trans wasn’t a word I had ever heard and even when I did in my later teens, it was only in relation to very stereotypical MTF (male-to-female) and cross dressers you would see in films/mass media.

 I had relationships with women and played (in my mind) the role of the stereotypical American dreamy boyfriend found on teen TV series back in the 90’s (think The OC, One Tree Hill etc).
 I didn’t think much of it until my mum asked me if I had a girlfriend and this opened the conversation to being labelled as gay.